olivertlord/MIRRORS/README.md

 - Shows how the *shape* of the temperature field changes over time
 - Independent of absolute temperature changes
 - Useful for detecting:
-  - Melting (hot spot becomes more circular)
+  - Melting
-  - Sample movement
+  - Sample motion
   - Laser mode changes

 #### Temperature Cross-Sections